 From what I’ve read, COVID protocols are quite similar to small indie film productions, but with some things taken a bit – or significantly – further.
 For example, while there have been COVID officers in some form or another on the sets I’ve worked on (the ones who take temperatures at the beginning of each day), it sounds like the COVID officers in the entertainment industry actively police social distancing, and on some (if not all) sets, testing is administered every single day.

 Ultimately, even with my limited experience on film sets, I can tell you it’s a surreal time to be in entertainment.
-COVID has completely transformed the way films and television (and beyond) are executed, including with budgetary matters due to added costs and cautionary measures that can be cumbersome.
+COVID has completely transformed the way films and television (and beyond) are executed.
 But just like many industries – food and beverage or hospitality for example – there’s simply no way around it, and we can’t expect these industries to simply cease operation because of the virus.
-Other industries are hurting far worse, like the beloved live music industry (one of my favorites, personally), which after about six months since the beginning of quarantine and lockdowns is still not operating at all.
+Other industries are hurting far worse, like the beloved live music industry (one of my favorites, personally), which after a year since the beginning of quarantine and lockdowns, is still not operating at all.

 Who knows what the future holds for the film industry, but for now, filmmaking has entered a new dimension with how productions are executed.
-It’s both intriguing and surreal to see, and I’m thankful to be able to bear witness to it firsthand.
+Thankfully the COVID vaccine has offered a glimmer of hope, and things are already beginning to change nationwide for the better, it appears.